isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 `lower_bound` returns an iterator to the first match if any, otherwise `last`.

-However, `lower_bound` still doesn't return enough information for all uses, so the standard library also offers
+However, `lower_bound` still doesn’t return enough information for all uses, so the standard library also offers

     template <class ForwardIterator, class T>
     pair<ForwardIterator, ForwardIterator>